Zoelingyu/LSD/README.md

 CBIG_pFIC.py: This script simulates the E/I ratio.
 The input file for this script is parse.ini.

-brain_area_voxel_counts.py and net_BN_Yeo.py: These scripts extract the seven resting-state networks vectors from the Yeo atlas to calculate the spatial overlap with each PL State.
+brain_area_voxel_counts.py: This script extract the seven resting-state networks vectors from the Yeo atlas to calculate the spatial overlap with each PL State.